Introduction.

 Let us prepare for a trial run of a small Program.

-Import the Employees Table from Microsoft Access Northwind.mdb sample database.
+Import the Employees Table from the Microsoft Access Northwind.mdb sample database.

 Use the Form Wizard to create a Quick Form in Column Format.

-Move or resize the Fields (or remove some unwanted fields) so that we can add an Image Control on the Form, big enough to display sample images, which you are going to create now.
+Move or resize the Fields (or remove some unwanted fields) so that we can add an Image Control on the Form, big enough to display sample images, which you will create now.

 A sample Employees Form Design is given below, with the Image Control on it: